Jemt/Fit.UI/Resources/JqueryUI-1.11.4.custom/README-FitUiCustomJqueryUiBuild.txt

    a complete list of all locales which maps to their corresponding DateFormat strings - this list should be updated if localization files are updated.

+9) On November 10th 2025 an addition was made to the jQuery UI DatePicker which allows us to suppress automatic closing of the calendar widget when a date is selected.
+Find the _selectDate function and locate the this._hideDatepicker() call.
+   This call is made conditional using a new callback named onBeforeAutoClose.
+The calendar is not closed if the callback returns false: var onBeforeAutoClose = this._get(inst, "onBeforeAutoClose");
+   var hideCalendar = !onBeforeAutoClose || onBeforeAutoClose() !== false ? true : false;
+   hideCalendar && this._hideDatepicker();